-Plans, area and schedules:

-The plans and associated acreages have been prepared for illustrative purposes and their accuracy cannot be guaranteed.
-Employees: Where appropriate, the Purchaser(s) will be responsible for complying with the statutory provisions of the Transfer of Undertakings (Protection of Employees) Regulations (TUPE) in relation to employees on the Estate.
-Further details are available from the vendors' agents.
+Plans, area and schedules - The plans and associated acreages have been prepared for illustrative purposes and their accuracy cannot be guaranteed.

+Employees - Where appropriate, the Purchaser(s) will be responsible for complying with the statutory provisions of the Transfer of Undertakings Provisions in relation to Employees (TUPE) on the Estate.
-Services: Mains electricity and water, private drainage system and oil fired central heating.

-Main water - Single meter.

-Spring water - Used for livestock.

-3 phase electricity - To farm buildings.

-Gas - LPG tank (house).
-Drainage - Private septic tank.
+Services - Mains electricity and water, private drainage system and oil fired central heating.
+Main water - single meter.
+Spring water - used for livestock 3 phase electricity - to farm buildings.
+Gas - LPG tank (house) Drainage - Private septic tank.
 Gate Lodge has a separate system.
-Heating - Oil fired central heating.
+Heating - oil fired central heating

-Fixtures and Fittings: All carpets, curtains, blinds, light fittings, garden furniture, garden statutory and electrical appliances are specifically excluded from the sale.
-These items are available subject to separate negotiation.
+Fixtures and Fittings - All carpets, curtains, blinds, light fittings, garden furniture, garden statutory and electrical appliances are specifically excluded from the sale.
+In particular all fixtures and fittings in 2 Rock Cottage are specifically excluded as these are owned by the tenant, as is the woodburner in 1 Rock Cottage.
+Certain other items maybe available subject to separate negotiation.

-Easements, Wayleaves and Rights of Way: The Estate will be sold subject to and with the benefit of all existing rights, both public and private, including rights of way, supply, drainage, water, electricity supplies and other rights, covenants, restrictions and obligations, quasi-easements and all wayleaves, whether referred to or not.
-There are no public Rights of Way on the Estate.
+Easements, Wayleaves and Rights of Way - The Estate will be sold subject to and with the benefit of all existing rights, both public and private, including rights of way, supply, drainage, water, electricity supplies and other rights, covenants, restrictions and obligations, quasi-easements and all wayleaves, whether referred to or not.
+There are certain public rights of way across the Estate; please ask the Vendors' agents for further information.

-VAT: Any guide prices quoted or discussed are exclusive of VAT.
+VAT - Any guide prices quoted or discussed are exclusive of VAT.
 In the event of a sale of the Estate or any part of it, or any right attached to it becoming a chargeable supply for the purposes of VAT, such tax will be paid for in addition to the purchase price.

-A small area including the Farm Buildings was opted to tax for VAT.
+A small area including the Farm Buildings were elected to tax for VAT.
 Therefore a relevant apportioned element of the sale price will be subject to VAT at the standard rate.

-Postcode: TN22 5XR
+Postcode - TN22 5XR

-EPC's:
+EPC's

-Isfield Place - Band F Chapel Flat - Band E Gate Lodge - Band F Butler's Cottage - Band E
+Isfield Place - Band F

+Chapel Flat - Band E

+Gate Lodge - Band F

+Butler's Cottage - Band E

+1 Rock Cottage - Band TBC

+2 Rock Cottage - Band TBC